horizontalsystems/blockchain-crypto-guides/token_guides/bitcoin-cash.md

 // image

 In cryptocurrency space where the code is public and free for all, forks may occur when the community members are not able to agree on the way forward.

-In open source software, the fork provides a natural dispute resolution mechanism resulting in community splits.
+It provides a natural dispute resolution mechanism by allowing community to split and continue the project with a distinct vision.

 > While anyone can create a whatever cryptocurrency, it will not see the adoption among community unless there is a significant value proposition which can attract support of engineers, users and speculators.
 >